 Here’s the cornbread dressing recipe you won’t need to look up again.

-When pulling together your holiday menus think about this: when dressing is baked in a casserole and not stuffed in a bird, it’s really just a savory bread pudding that uses broth instead of milk.
+When pulling together your holiday menus think about this: when the dressing is baked in a casserole and not stuffed in a bird, it’s really just a savory bread pudding that uses broth instead of milk.
 And when you look at it like that, you make dressing more often.
 And you should.

 Our top dressing for holidays and any time of the year is a straight-ahead Southern cornbread dressing—baked, crumbled leftover cornbread moistened with chicken broth and eggs, plus a few seasonings.
-After that you really only need onion and celery.
+After that, you really only need onion and celery.
 Add other stuff if you like.

 Check out the Cheater Chef list below for variations and make up your own.
-With the slightest imagination you’ll be serving dressing with any meat entrée—it’s as comfortable with mid-week pork chops as it is with weekend prime rib.
+With the slightest imagination, you’ll be serving dressing with any meat entrée—it’s as comfortable with mid-week pork chops as it is with weekend prime rib.
 And this savory bread pudding also makes an impressive, hearty centerpiece to a meal.